Read William James with voice, context, and method in the same frame.

 Building on “The Will to Believe,” James defended the right of individuals to hold beliefs that are important to them, even if those beliefs aren’t universally accepted or scientifically proven.
 He argued that such beliefs can have a positive impact on our lives and contribute to a sense of meaning and purpose.

 1. William James’ 7 Greatest Contributions to Philosophy: William James’ influence on philosophy is undeniable.
-William James's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where William James appears as an important name in the canon.
+This is where William James' view has to earn its keep under criticism rather than merely inherit respect from the canon.

 Prompt 3: Provide the most likely causes behind James becoming a notable philosopher.